 This is part-one of a two-part series on sex trafficking and the inner-city church.
 This article will outline some things church leaders should know about sex trafficking.
-The next article will have some practical things church leaders can do.
+The next article will has some practical things church leaders can do.
+Click here to read part two.

 Maria is 15.
 She likes drawing, fashion design, and earning money by babysitting.
 She would like to be a forensic scientist someday.
 And Maria would like to be free from the pressures of home—in particular her uncle.
 Since she was 9, when he visits her family, he has sexually abused her.
 She can tell her parents know about it, but they don’t do anything.
 He has threatened to also abuse her younger sister if Maria says anything.